Usual boring bio stuff and a little about where I live.

 I retired professionally in May 2018 from a career in Naval communications and electronics, having worked in both the government and private sectors.
 My roles and skills included technician, in-service support engineer, instructor, Defence logistician, contract establishment and management, compliance and change management.
 Later I became a lead auditor of quality management systems, occupational health and safety management systems and environmental management systems for Defence procurement.

-Now I'm retired enjoying semi rural life, my hobby interests, pets, time with my daughter Samantha, Trent and three granddaughters, Aubree, Abigail and Amber.
-My plans are to do some trips around Australia and document the experience
+Now I'm retired enjoying semi rural life, my hobby interests, pets, time with my daughter Samantha, her partner, Trent and four granddaughters, Aubree, Abigail, Amber and Amelia.
+My plans are to do some trips around Australia and document the experience.

 Largs